What Is Metastatic Breast Cancer (mBC)?

 Metastatic breast cancer, also known as stage IV breast cancer, can be any size and occurs when cancer has spread outside the breast and nearby lymph nodes to other parts of the body, such as the lungs, bones, liver, or brain.

-How Is MBC Diagnosed?
+How Is mBC Diagnosed?

 Because mBC may impact different areas of the body, your healthcare team may use the following tests to confirm diagnosis of the disease: